TALA sportswear: Sustainable sportswear from top to toe

 Materials

-All the products always contain recycled content or naturally sourced materials, whether that be recycled nylon or a Tencel modal fabric made from beech tree pulp sourced from responsibly managed forests.
+All products contain recycled content or naturally sourced materials, whether recycled nylon or tencel modal fabric made from beech tree pulp sourced from responsibly managed forests.

-Recycled materials can often be vague, so TALA categorises its materials into post-consumer recycled fabrics from recycled clothing and pre-consumer recycled materials from factory offcuts and surplus fabrics.
+The term 'recycled materials' can often seem vague, so TALA categorises materials into two specific categories — post-consumer recycled fabrics from recycled clothing and pre-consumer recycled materials from factory offcuts and surplus fabrics.

 ReTALA

-While reusing sustainable sportswear isn’t to everyone’s tastes, TALA acknowledges that there's a market for it that should be recognised and opened up to deal with the issue of apparel waste.
+While reusing sustainable sportswear isn’t to everyone’s tastes, TALA recognises the need to deal with the issue of apparel waste.

 Beyond product

-Outside its product range, TALA also invests in initiatives that minimise waste and unsustainable practices throughout the supply chain.
+It doesn't just stop with its product range.
+TALA also invests in initiatives beyond its offerings, minimising waste and unsustainable practices beyond the supply chain.

-In terms of packaging and trims, there are plantable swing tags on all of their products.
-They removed paper packaging slips in their parcels, eliminating 150,000 pieces of wasted paper annually.
+Its products have plantable swing tags in terms of packaging and trims.
+The brand removed paper packaging slips in its parcels, eliminating 150,000 pieces of wasted paper annually.

 Other small wins that make a bigger impact include 100% renewable energy use at the TALA HQ and partnering with sustainable laundry services after product shoots.